Bernadetten/Linux-Configuration/README.md

-This is the configuration file of nvim on the laptop Elephants
+This is the configuration file of nvim for the laptop Elephants